ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 A client MUST validate the values received in the RateLimit fields before using them and check if there are significant discrepancies with the expected ones.
-This includes a RateLimit-Reset field moment too far in the future or a service-limit too high.
+This includes a RateLimit-Reset field moment too far in the future (e.g. similarly to receiving "Retry-after: 1000000") or a service-limit too high.

 A client receiving RateLimit fields MUST NOT assume that subsequent responses contain the same RateLimit fields, or any RateLimit fields